 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the balance sheet.
 These estimates include those made in determining the value of the vested options under our Performance Option Plan (see Note 6).
-Although management believes these estimates are reasonable, actual results could differ from these estimates.
+Although management believes these estimates are reasonable, actual results will differ, and may differ materially from these estimates.